 Captain Marvel's story may actually become the impetus Nick Fury needed to get the ball rolling on the Avengers Initiative in the first place.
 After all, audiences already know that the original Ant-Man and Wasp were conducting heroic missions on their own decades prior to the Avengers forming.

-Captain Marvel May Appear In Avengers: Infinity War
+Captain Marvel Is Teased in Avengers: Infinity War Post-Credits Scene

 Anna Boden & Ryan Fleck Are Directing Captain Marvel

 Leading up to Captain Marvel's official confirmation, it was believed that Marvel would try to find a female director for the film, just as Warner Bros. hired Patty Jenkins for Wonder Woman.
 And they did look at some top-tier female directors, but they ultimately settled on directing duo, Anna Boden and Ryan Fleck (It's Kind of a Funny Story, Mississippi Grind).
 They've only directed a few films, and they are newcomers to tent-pole films, but then again, so are most blockbuster directors nowadays.

 Geneva Robertson-Dworet Wrote Captain Marvel's Script